Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 But that’s not all.

 They also work with Android TV, routers, NAS Firewalls, ChromeOS, and Raspberry Pi.
-I literally had to Google that last one.

-Speaking of Google, there is also a Chrome browser extension that you can use without installing the desktop client.
+There is also a Chrome browser extension that you can use without installing the desktop client.

 You can also hook up gaming consoles through the router.